From Modest Clothing Bible Study by Ray and Elaine Powell

 Psalm 139:23-24, "Search me, O God, and know my heart: try me, and know my thoughts: And see if there be any wicked way in me, and lead me in the way everlasting" (KJV).

-If this book has been used for a group study course, hold a friend and family presentation at the conclusion to share concepts that were learned.
+If this book has been used for a group study course, consider holding a friend and family presentation at the conclusion to share concepts that were learned.
 You may include a presentation of outfits that study participants sewed, purchased or put together from their existing wardrobes that demonstrate the principles in this book.
-You may also display drawings of designs that participants have developed for clothing that is yet to be made.
+You may also display drawings of designs that participants developed for clothing that is yet to be made.

 Copyright 2010, W.R.P.
 Publishing, all rights reserved.
 Used by permission.
 Copies may be reprinted for non-profit personal or educational use only.